-Note 1: Doctors entering the programme who do not currently hold Part 1 of the Membership of the Faculty of Public Health Medicine of the Royal College of Physicians of Ireland (MFPHMI) or Part A MFPH (UK) or equivalent will be required to sit Part 1 of the MFPHMI in Year 1 of the training programme and must have passed the exam by the end of Year 2 of the training programme.
+Note 1: Doctors entering the programme who do not currently hold Part I of the Membership of the Faculty of PHM of the RCPI (MFPHMI) or Faculty of Public Health Diplomate Examination (DFPH) UK, previously known as Part A MFPH (UK), will be required to sit MFPHMI Part I in Year 1 of the training programme and must have passed the exam by the end of Year 2 of the training programme.
 Doctors who do not meet this requirement will not be certified to progress on the training programme.

-Note 2: For the doctors who will sit the Part 1 of the MFPHMI during training, and who are undertaking academic training for this, the Royal College of Physicians of Ireland will make a financial contribution towards the cost of a Masters in Public Health or equivalent in support of taking Part 1 MFPHMI.
+Note 2: For the doctors who will sit the MFPHMI Part I during training, and who are undertaking academic training for this, RCPI will make a financial contribution towards the cost of a Master of Public Health in support of taking Part 1 MFPHMI.

-Note 3: Doctors who have successfully completed Part 1 of the MFPHMI or Part A MFPH (UK) or equivalent before entering the training programme will be expected to complete Part II MFPHMI as outlined in the curriculum.
+Note 3: Doctors who have successfully completed MFPHMI Part I or Faculty of Public Health Diplomate Examination (DFPH) UK, previously known as Part A MFPH (UK), before entering the training programme will be expected to complete MFPHMI Part II as outlined in the curriculum.